PSPDFKit/PDFXKit/README.md

 PDFXKit instead of the system PDFKit.

-Update all source files to import `PDFXKit` instead of the `PDFKit` framework using Xcode's project-wide search & replace:
+Update all source files to import `PDFXKit` instead of the `PDFKit` framework using Xcode’s project-wide search & replace:

 * Open your project in Xcode
 * Bring up the search & replace panel (Menu `Find` -> `Find and Replace in Project...`)